theekshithachava/student-grade-calculator/README.md

 4. Enter the marks when prompted.
 5. The program will display the total, average, grade, and pass/fail result.

+Learning Outcome

+This project helped me understand Python basics such as variables, loops, user input, arithmetic operations, and if-else conditions.

 Author

 Teeekshitha